Design + Community: Barrio Logan

 Established by Chicano activists on April 22, 1970, Chicano Park has received international recognition as a major public art site for its monumental murals.
 Located beneath the San Diego Coronado Bridge, the vibrant 90+ murals painted on the bridge’s flyover columns, ramps and retaining walls depict the social, political, cultural, and historical struggles of Chicanos/Mexicanos.

 In 1980, the San Diego Historical Resources Board added the park to the Historical Landmarks Registry, and in 1997, it was listed on the California Register of Historical Resources.
 The park was officially listed on the National Register of Historic Places on January 23, 2013 and was designated a National Historic Landmark on December 23, 2016.

 Address: 1955 Julian Avenue, San Diego Architect: Public Architecture, 2013 Completed: Established 1896, Renovation 2013

 Bread & Salt is a 45,000 square-foot gallery and experimental center for the arts with strong community ties.
 The gallery hosts original works by local and international artists, eclectic events, and a curated assemblage of artisans, educational entities, and non-profit tenants - alongside a robust residency program and publishing house.
 It is comprised of multiple galleries, studios, and event spaces, and serves as a cultural hub and gathering place for the region’s creative community.

 It takes a village, as they say.
 And around here, it takes a barrio.
 We couldn’t produce OH!
 San Diego without the help of those who lift us up along the way.
 In Barrio Logan, that means Planning Committee members and supporters such as M.W.
 Steele Group, TECTURE, LWP Group, Ryan Bros.
-Coffee, MIRIELLO, and Community Partner the Barrio Logan Association.
+Coffee, MIRIELLO, Los Patios Build, and Community Partner the Barrio Logan Association.
 Thank you all sooo much for your support!